Harvey Ball: Death and legacy

-Later life, death and legacy

-After his first military years with the National Guard, he served another 6 years in the Army Reserves and retired as a full colonel in 1979.
-A major accolade that he was granted after his service was the Bronze Medal for his acts of heroism during the Battle of Okinawa.
-Ball was a decorated, respected veteran.

 Ball died on April 12, 2001, as a result of liver failure following a short illness.
 He was 79.
 He left behind his wife of 54 years, Winifred Trudell, and four children.

 The land that was owned by the Ball family, off Granite Street in Worcester, was purchased by the City of Worcester in June 2007, with help from Mass Audubon and a $500,000 grant from the state Executive Office of Environmental Affairs' Division of Conservation Services.
 This property links Mass Audubon's Broad Meadow Brook Sanctuary with the developing Blackstone River Bikeway.
 It is now known as the "Harvey Ball Conservation Area" and is home to the appropriately named "Smiley Face Trail".